Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Graham suggests that the expected rate of return should be most related to intelligent effort

-According to Graham, “The basic characteristics of an investment portfolio is determined by the position and characteristics of the owner or owners.”
+According to Graham, “The basic characteristics of an investment portfolio are determined by the position and characteristics of the owner or owners.”
 He states that the rate of return should depend on the amount of intelligent effort the investor is willing and able to apply.

 Graham acknowledges that his views are in contrast to conventional wisdom, which holds that the rate of investment return is proportional to the risk the investor is willing to accept.
 Generally, I’ve been taught that taking on greater risk can mean greater returns.
 Graham believes that greater effort (if intelligent) can mean better returns and even the possibility of lower risk.

-In his commentary, Zweig affirms Graham's statement that portfolio policy should be based on the “position and characteristics” of the investor.
-But while Graham focuses on intelligent effort as being integral to influencing portfolio policy, Zweig proposes that decision making could be based on an individual's 1) long-term portfolio goals, 2) investing time horizon (number of years until I'll need to sell investments to pay for college, retirement, etc.), and 3) risk capacity (that is, if I have a steady source of guaranteed income and few personal needs then I may be able to accept more risk and volatility in my portfolio).
+In his commentary, Zweig affirms Graham’s statement that portfolio policy should be based on the “position and characteristics” of the investor.
+But while Graham focuses on intelligent effort as being integral to influencing portfolio policy, Zweig proposes that decision-making could be based on an individual’s 1) long-term portfolio goals, 2) investing time horizon (number of years until I’ll need to sell investments to pay for college, retirement, etc.), and 3) risk capacity (that is, if I have a steady source of guaranteed income and few personal needs then I may be able to accept more risk and volatility in my portfolio).

 Graham suggests a 50/50 stock-bond allocation as a starting point